 Web interface.
-Rspamd includes a fully functional, Ajax-based web interface that allows users to monitor and configure Rspamd rules, scores, dynamic lists, scan and learn messages, and view scan history.
-The web interface is self-hosted, requires no configuration, and follows current web application standards.
-No web server or application server is needed to run the web UI - simply run Rspamd and a web browser.
+Rspamd features a comprehensive Ajax-based web interface that empowers users to oversee and fine-tune Rspamd’s rules, scoring mechanisms, dynamic lists, message scanning and learning processes, as well as access scan history.
+This self-hosted web interface operates without the need for additional configuration and adheres to contemporary web application standards.
+There’s no requirement for a dedicated web server or application server to run the web UI; all that’s necessary is to run Rspamd and open it in a web browser.

 Integration with MTA.
-Rspamd can work with the most popular mail transfer systems, such as Postfix, Exim, Sendmail or Haraka.
+Rspamd seamlessly integrates with the most widely used mail transfer systems, including Postfix, Exim, Sendmail, and Haraka.

 Extensive Lua API.
-Rspamd ships with hundreds of Lua functions that are helpful to create your own rules for efficient and targeted spam filtering.
+Rspamd includes a vast library of Lua functions that empower you to craft custom rules for precise and effective spam filtering.

 Dynamic tables - it is possible to specify bulk lists as dynamic maps that are checked in runtime with updating data only when they are changed.
 Rspamd supports file, HTTP and HTTPS maps.

-Content scan features allow Rspamd to search for specific patterns in messages, including text parts, headers, and raw content.
-These technologies are designed to filter out common spam messages and provide a static aspect of spam filtering.
+Content scanning features enable Rspamd to search for specific patterns within messages, including text segments, headers, and raw content.
+These technologies are aimed at filtering out common spam messages and contribute to the static aspect of spam filtering.
 Rspamd supports various types of content scanning checks, including:

-Regular expression filtering offers basic processing of messages, their textual parts, MIME headers and SMTP data received by MTA against a set of expressions that includes both normal regular expressions and message processing functions.
-Rspamd regular expressions are a powerful tool that allows to filter messages based on some pre-defined rules.
-Rspamd can also use SpamAssassin regular expressions via plugin.
+Regular expression filtering provides basic processing of messages, including their textual parts, MIME headers, and SMTP data received by the MTA.
+This processing is performed against a set of expressions that includes both standard regular expressions and message processing functions.
+Rspamd’s regular expressions are a powerful tool for filtering messages based on predefined rules.
+Additionally, Rspamd can utilize SpamAssassin regular expressions via a plugin.